-Over the last couple years, we’ve finely-tuned our Ultimate Disney Fan Christmas List with tried and true favorites, as well as some fun surprises that you never knew you needed.
+Over the last couple years, we’ve fine-tuned our Ultimate Disney Fan Christmas List with tried and true favorites, as well as some fun surprises that you never knew you needed.
 It’s not just a bunch of obvious things like the top-sellers on Amazon with the word “Disney” in their titles.

 As the serious Disney dorks we are, we’ve combed the internet to find these awesome items that will make perfect holiday gifts for Disney enthusiasts.
 This list also may or may not contain mostly things that are one point (either in the past or at this very moment) have been on my Amazon Wish List.
 It may sound lazy to just copy and paste that into a holiday buying guide, but there’s more to this Disney Christmas Gift Guide than that, and in fairness, I put a ton of effort into my Amazon Wish List! 😉